infor-design/enterprise-wc/src/components/ids-list-view/README.md

 - Can alert users of updates on objects.
 - Lists may be single, multiple or mixed selected
 - You can have a fixed list toolbar on top, which may contain a title and filtering/search options
-- You can have a contextual action toolbar for selected items
+- You can have a contextual toolbar for selected items
 - Pagination is supported

 ## Terminology